Optimal Consumption with Reference to Past Spending Maximum: Main Results

 \subsection{Comparison with Some Related Works}

-Given the feedback optimal controls in \eqref{consumption:primal} and \eqref{invest:primal}, we briefly present here some comparison results with \cite{Arun} and \cite{GHR} on the optimal consumption affected by the past spending maximum.
-We stress that \cite{Arun} considers the optimal consumption under a standard time separable power utility that $\sup_{(c,\pi)}\mathbb{E}\left[\int_0^{\infty}e^{-\rho t}\frac{(c_t)^p}{p}dt\right]$, while the drawdown constraint that $c_t\geq \lambda H_t^*$, $0<\lambda<1$, is only imposed in the set of admissible controls.
-See also \cite{Dyb} with the ratcheting constraint for $\lambda=1$.
-A similar optimal dividend control problem with the drawdown constraint is also formulated and studied in \cite{BAY}.
-On the other hand, \cite{GHR} studies the optimal consumption under a Cobb-Douglas utility that $\sup_{(c,\pi)}\mathbb{E}\left[\int_0^{\infty}\frac{(c_t/H_t^{\alpha})^p}{p}dt\right]$, where the utility is defined on the ratio of the consumption rate and the consumption running maximum.
-By virtue of the power utility on consumption rate, the optimal consumption in \cite{Arun} and \cite{GHR} automatically satisfy $c_t^*\geq 0$.
+Given the feedback optimal controls in \eqref{consumption:primal} and \eqref{invest:primal}, we briefly present here some comparison results with Arun \cite{Arun} and Guasoni et al. \cite{GHR} on the optimal consumption affected by the past spending maximum.
+We stress that Arun \cite{Arun} considers the optimal consumption under a standard time separable power utility that $\sup_{(c,\pi)}\mathbb{E}[\int_0^{\infty}e^{-\rho t}\frac{(c_t)^p}{p}dt]$, while the drawdown constraint that $c_t\geq \lambda H_t^*$, $0<\lambda<1$, is only imposed in the set of admissible controls.
+See also Dybvig \cite{Dyb} with the ratcheting constraint for $\lambda=1$.
+A similar optimal dividend control problem with the drawdown constraint is also formulated and studied in Angoshtari et al. \cite{BAY}.
+On the other hand, Guasoni et al. \cite{GHR} studies the optimal consumption under a Cobb-Douglas utility that $\sup_{(c,\pi)}\mathbb{E} [\int_0^{\infty}\frac{(c_t/H_t^{\alpha})^p}{p}dt ]$, where the utility is defined on the ratio of the consumption rate and the consumption running maximum.
+By virtue of the power utility on consumption rate, the optimal consumption in Arun \cite{Arun} and Guasoni et al. \cite{GHR} automatically satisfy $c_t^*\geq 0$.
 On the other hand, we are interested in the exponential utility that measures the difference between the consumption rate and the consumption running maximum process.
 The non-negativity constraint $c_t\geq 0$ needs to be taken care of in solving the HJB equation.
-As our utility differs from \cite{Arun} and \cite{GHR}, the feedback optimal consumption is certainly distinct from their results.
+As our utility differs from Arun \cite{Arun} and Guasoni et al. \cite{GHR}, the feedback optimal consumption is certainly distinct from their results.
 But we can compare the optimal consumption behavior when the wealth level becomes extremely low and extremely high.
 These major differences are summarized in Table 1 as below.